 - Visit CSP

-The program began in 1998 when the Minnesota State Legislature appropriated funds to assist in the training of under-represented populations, with a focus on Southeast Asians.
-The initiative was prompted by the scarcity of fully-licensed Southeast Asian educators in Minnesota schools and the program has grown to train teachers to work in urban and urban-like settings, and has retained its initial name while welcoming individuals from a variety of backgrounds.
+The program began in 1998 when the Minnesota State Licensure appropriated funds to assist in the preparing of under-represented populations, with a focus on Southeast Asians.
+The initiative was prompted by the scarcity of fully licensed Southeast Asian educators in Minnesota schools and the program has grown to prepare teachers to work in urban and urban-like settings, and has retained its initial name while welcoming individuals from a variety of backgrounds.

-Once admitted to SEAT, the cohort participant will:
+Once admitted to the SEAT program, you must: